 GP principles do not become superceded, even in a world rule of humanitarian law.
 It is important to emphasize that GP principles do not require the bounded independent state actor as the unit of analysis.
 Instead, GP analysis focuses upon the organization of force, and derives the territorial and organizational configurations into which this organization is shaped under different historical conditions.
 The formation of a new type of organization of force, at the level of international alliances or even world government, is compatible with these principles.
-GP principles were first developed by analyzing the relations of separate states, but they apply to any organization which attempts to exercize military force over a territory.
+GP principles were first developed by analyzing the relations of separate states, but they apply to any organization which attempts to exercise military force over a territory.
 It could be an international alliance, or a world government.
-Examples are the United Nations, which is as yet a rather weak world government, but one which nevertheless attempts to define as legitimate solely that force which it sanctions; or the European Union, which is a federation moving towards becoming a European government; it will become a so at the point at which it has an autonomous European army.
-There are many other kinds of international organizations and alliances, such as NATO in its recent phase of expansion, and ad hoc alliances such as the antiterrorist alliance assembled by the US after September 11, 2001.
+Examples are the United Nations, which is as yet a rather weak world government, but one which nevertheless attempts to define as legitimate solely that force which it sanctions; or the European Union, which is a federation moving towards becoming a European government; it will become a such at the point at which it has an autonomous European army.
+There are many other kinds of international organizations and alliances, such as NATO in its recent phase of expansion, and ad hoc alliances such as the anti-terrorist alliance assembled by the US after September 11, 2001 to invade Afghanistan; and the much smaller coalition put together to support the 2003 invasion of Iraq.

 To the extent that the UN, EU, NATO or any other such international alliance become effective in enforcing a new world order, it is because they have GP advantages over their potential opponents.
 That is to say, they must be superior in resources and in organization to mobilize those resources.
 They are subject to geopositional constraints, since it is easier to project force at some targets than others.
 It is easier to project Western forces in the Balkans than in Central Africa, which explains why there was an intervention to stop ethnic cleansing in Bosnia and Kosovo, but not in the genocide in Rwanda-Burundi.
 And international organizations will be in danger of logistical overextension, like all previous states.
-If there can be megastates and world governments, there is also the possibility of state breakdowns in these units.
-There is always the possibility that international organizations may undergo revolutionary breakdowns, driven by the classic pathway of GP strain, fiscal crisis, infra-elite struggles, and coinciding popular resentments from below.
+If there can be mega-states and world governments, there is also the possibility of state breakdowns in these units.
+There is always the possibility that international organizations may undergo revolutionary breakdowns, driven by the classic pathway of GP strain, fiscal crisis, intra-elite struggles, and coinciding popular resentments from below.
 Even if there is a real world government or massive world federations in the future, they will be subject to the restrictions of GP principles.
-The possibility that a world govern-ment might some day be established does not mean that it would necessarily be permanent; it could undergo a revolution, just like previous states.
+The possibility that a world government might some day be established does not mean that it would necessarily be permanent; it could undergo a revolution or state breakdown, just like previous states.